-In July, 2018 the child care payment system changed following introduction of a single Child Care Subsidy to replace the Child Care Rebate and Child Care Benefit.
+In July, 2018 the child care payment system changed following the introduction of a single Child Care Subsidy to replace the Child Care Rebate and Child Care Benefit.
 The subsidy is paid directly to the providers of early childhood services and passed on to families as a reduction in hourly fees.

 This significant change will affect all families currently using early childhood education and care services, with some receiving more support and some receiving less.

-How much subsidy will my family receive?
+How much child care subsidy will my family receive?